Mouad-kimdil/ft_printf/README.md

 - `%%`: Percent sign

 ## Function Descriptions
-`int ft_printf(const char *format, ...)`
-Description: This is the main function implementing a custom version of the printf function.
-It takes a format string containing format specifiers and a variable number of arguments corresponding to these specifiers.
-The function processes the format string, interprets the specifiers, and prints formatted output.

-Parameters:

-format: A format string containing format specifiers.
-...: Variable number of arguments corresponding to the format specifiers.
-Return Value:

-Returns the total number of characters printed (excluding the null-terminating byte used to end output to strings).
-If an error occurs, it returns -1. static int ft_percent(va_list ap, const char s, int len)
-Description: This static function handles a specific format specifier and updates the total length.
-It is called by the ft_printf function for each encountered format specifier.

 ### `int ft_printf(const char *format, ...)`

-- Description: Custom implementation of the printf function.
+- **Description:** Custom implementation of the printf function.
-- Parameters:
+- **Parameters:**
   - `format`: A format string containing format specifiers.
   - `...`: Variable number of arguments corresponding to the format specifiers.
+- **Return Value:** Returns the total number of characters printed (excluding the null-terminating byte used to end output to strings).
+If an error occurs, it returns -1.

 ### `static int ft_percent(va_list ap, const char s, int len)`

-- Description: Handle a specific format specifier and update the total length.
+- **Description:** Handles a specific format specifier and updates the total length.
+It is called by the `ft_printf` function for each encountered format specifier.
-- Parameters:
+- **Parameters:**
   - `ap`: A va_list of arguments.
   - `s`: The format specifier character.
   - `len`: The current total length.
-  - Return Value:
-Returns the updated total length after processing the format specifier.
+- **Return Value:** Returns the updated total length after processing the format specifier.
 If an error occurs, it returns -1.

 ## Contributing

 Feel free to contribute to the project by opening issues or submitting pull requests.
 Your contributions are highly appreciated.